 Figure 5.5.1-1: 5G network support for a User/UE accessing services provided by in Home Devices

-In Figure 5.5.1-1, a user using an authorized UE, e.g. smartphone or tablet, accesses the service A provided by an PIN Device which has connection with 5RG (5G residential gateway) as a gateway UE via a non-3GPP access technologies, e.g. WiFi, Bluetooth, fiber, etc., or 3GPP direct communication.
+In Figure 5.5.1-1, a user using an authorized UE, e.g. smartphone or tablet, accesses the service A provided by an PIN Device which has connection with eRG via a non-3GPP access technologies, e.g. WiFi, Bluetooth, fiber, etc., or 3GPP direct communication.

-Case (a): the user/UE is out of Home and uses service A via Internet connection over 5G network.
+Case (a): the user/UE is out of Home and uses service A provided by a PIN device behind a eRG which relays traffic to and from 5G network.

-Case (b): the user/UE is at home and uses service A via 3GPP direct communication or non-3GPP access, e.g. WiFi, with 5RG which supports communication between two PINs.
+Case (b): the user/UE operating as a PIN Device is at home and uses service A via 3GPP direct communication or non-3GPP access, e.g. WiFi, with 5RG which supports communication between two PINs.

-Case (c): the user/UE is at home and uses service A directly with the PIN Device via a non-3GPP access technology, e.g. Bluetooth, WiFi, or 3GPP direct communication.
+Case (c): the user/UE operating as a gateway UE is at home and uses service A directly provided by the PIN Device via a non-3GPP access technology, e.g. Bluetooth, WiFi, or 3GPP direct communication.

 One or more IoT devices can connect to these PIN Devices.
 For example, the UE and the IoT devices behind the UE, e.g. earbuds, VR goggle headset, etc., form a personal IoT network, e.g. PIN#2 in Case (b).
 Also, one or more services can run on or connected to these PIN devices, e.g. a NAS server, which forms another PIN, e.g. PIN#1, in Case (a)(b)(c).